Linked Open Data in Dialogue (2023)

 Tagebücher Anna Maria Preiswerk-Iselin – a Scholarly Edition

-OntoMe – The Ontology Management Environment
+OntoMe - the Ontology Management Environment

 Matthieu Gillabert & Stephen Hart